venkatenn/customer-rewards/README.md

 earned for each customer per month and total.

 #### **Implementaiton Details:**
-The solution is implemented using a simple spring boot app usign gradle and mongodb.
+The solution is implemented using a simple spring boot app using gradle and mongodb.

 Models:
 * Customer